Are you confused by all the different frying pan sizes there are to choose from? If so, we’re here to help.

 - Cast iron skillet: Similar to a carbon steel frying pan except it seasons in slower, doesn’t conduct heat as well, and is less reactive to changes in temperature.

 Whichever material you select, be sure it has standard features such as being oven safe, a stay cool handle, and a lifetime warranty that covers defects.
+And if you want a lid, check out this universal lid, that will fit all of Made In's frying pans.

 For a more in-depth look at the unique characteristics of each material, check out our blog comparing and contrasting cookware materials.